markopalagruza/headless/introduction.md

 So, let’s explore this amazing claim—about you, me, and everyone else.
 If it’s true, and if awareness of this inner reality becomes the norm in society, I believe all life on this planet will benefit.

 The first experiment I’m going to guide you through is called the Pointing Experiment.

+## Highlights
+- Our identity has layers, from visible human form to microscopic particles and beyond ➡ We are part of an interconnected system, needing all layers to exist ➡ At our center lies a boundless, aware space that contains the whole world

+## Reflection?
+- How might your perspective on life change if you truly saw yourself as boundless awareness?